petermr/pyami/README.md

 * the commandline can be used by workflow tools such as Jupyter Notebooks
 * The `pyami` code is packaged as a Python library for use by other tools

+# components
+There are several independent components.
+Many of these are customised for beginners.
+They can be referenced by symbols to avoid having to remember filenames.
+Users customise this with environment variables (often preset).
+* project.
+The CProject holding the corpus.
+Users can have as many projects as they like.
+* dictionary.
+Many searches use dictionaries and often several are used at once.
+There are currently over 50 dictionaries in a network but it's easy to create your own.
+* code. (in Python3)

 # commands
 This is a subset of current commands:
 ````